-When I published my last post on health anxiety, one reader very kindly asked if I had any suggestions for things people can say or do to help those of us who suffer from this condition to cope a little better.
+When I published, one reader very kindly asked if I had any suggestions for things people can say or do to help those of us who suffer from this condition to cope a little better.

 This is such an awesome question (Thank you, Emily, for asking!), but it’s actually a pretty hard one to answer.
 Something I heard quite recently is that health anxiety is almost impossible to treat, because the thing is, it’s not actually an irrational fear – even although it can definitely seem like it at times.
 No one, for instance, can guarantee to me that the things I fear most will never happen to me, or to the people I love: because I know perfectly well that they can, and they do.
 This, unfortunately, makes it a particularly difficult condition to deal with: for every positive story someone can tell me, there will one hundred other terrifying ones, and sometimes there’s absolutely no avoiding them.

 So, what can people do to help?
 To be honest, I think all anyone can really do is listen.
 Try to understand.
 Don’t laugh, or belittle, or judge, no matter how tempting it might seem.
 Finally, if you can try to avoid making the following statements or observations to someone you know suffers from health anxiety, you’ll already be doing far more than you can ever know…

 Thanks, Capt’n Obvious, but I’m pretty sure that no one actually believes that worrying will help them, do they?
 The fact is, though, we’re not worrying because we believe it’ll help – we’re worrying because we’re terrified.
 And telling us it won’t help… won’t help.

 “You’re being ridiculous/ you sound crazy / you’re such a weirdo!”